 Is Sveti Jure steep?

 The road to the summit is very steep, reaching a maximum gradient of 23% on some ramps.
 Starting at the paved D512 road at 365m asl, the ascent is 23km (14.29 miles) long.
 Over this distance, the elevation gain is 1,379 meters, and the average gradient is 5.99%.

 The route is recommended throughout all seasons, but during winter, it's essential to check snow conditions.
 Avoid windy times, as the wind can be very strong on Biokovo.
 Check the weather report carefully before the trip.
 The road to the top, through the Biokovo National Park (open from 7:00 to 20:00 hours), has a fee entrance of around 4 euros during the day, and it's free at night.

 How long does it take to drive Sveti Jure?

-Plan about 1 hour to complete the drive, without any stop.
+Plan about 1 hour to complete the drive without any stops.
 The view from the top is unimaginably beautiful, including the Adriatic Sea to the west.
-On clear days, even parts of Bosnia and Italy (across the Adriatic Sea) can be seen.
-You’ll find many fine viewpoints along this long climb.
-The top of this mountain is large rocky dome, occupied by a television tower and the building of telecommunication devices.
-Until1964, when these towers were built, Sv.
-Jure chapel was standing there.
-Then it was moved a little bit to the north, few meters below the summit.
-It was there since 1646, until modern technology came.
-At the summit you will see relatively large parking lot designed for roughly 30 to 40 cars.
-There are several restaurants on the road, of which only one or two are open, mainly during the tourist season.
+On clear days, parts of Bosnia and Italy (across the Adriatic Sea) can be seen.
+The road offers a breathtaking panorama of the mountains folding down to the seashore and islands of Croatia, providing amazing views of the sea and inland.
+Along this climb, you'll find many fine viewpoints.
+The summit has a relatively large parking lot designed for roughly 30 to 40 cars.
+There are several restaurants along the road, but only one or two are open, mainly during the tourist season.